cfpb/consumerfinance.gov/docs/usage.md

 is worth reviewing in full.
 Here are some things that might be different:

-- `docker-compose` takes care of running Elasticsearch for you, and all Elasticsearch, MySQL, and Python output will be shown in a single Terminal window or tab. (wherever you run `docker-compose up`)
+- `docker-compose` takes care of running Elasticsearch for you, and all Elasticsearch, Postgres, and Python output will be shown in a single Terminal window or tab. (wherever you run `docker-compose up`)
 - `manage.py` commands can only be run after you've opened up a terminal in the Python container, which you can do with `./shell.sh`